Impact of EU membership on Ireland

 That’s no longer the case, and Ireland now exports all over the world and influences global events through its voice in the European Union.

-So let’s take a look at just some of the ways EU policy, legislation and funding has helped improve Irish life.
+Membership has also provided support in times of need, so let’s take a look at just some of the ways EU policy, legislation and funding has helped improve Irish life.

 - Economy and Jobs